-- High Cost Link: defines this link as High Cost, limiting the frequency and amount of management data sent over the link.
-Often a public WiFi link will be declared a High Cost Link if the service provider charges per MB. - Change Default MTU Size/MTU Size: the maximum size, in bytes, of a protocol data unit that can be sent over this link, - Auto Local IP: enables DHCP for this interface.
+• High Cost Link: defines this link as High Cost, limiting the frequency and amount of management data sent over the link.
+Often a public WiFi link will be declared a High Cost Link if the service provider charges per MB.

+- Change Default MTU Size/MTU Size: the maximum size, in bytes, of a protocol data unit that can be sent over this link, - Auto Local IP: enables DHCP for this interface.
 The IP address will be assigned by a DHCP server connected to the access point network. - DHCP Assumes Same Network: specifies whether to try to reconnect to the same DHCP assignment when the DCHP lease expires. - Send Hostname with DHCP request: specifies whether to include the name of the DCHP host in the IP allocation request to the DHCP server. - Local IP Address: specifies the static IP address if Auto Local IP is disabled. - Network Mask: specifies the network mask of the static IP address. - Gateway: specifies the default gateway when static IP address is used. - Masquerade: specifies whether NAT translation is enabled.
 It is generally mandatory to enable this option. - Masquerade Port Range: - Automatic/Manual: if NAT translation is enabled, then this determines whether the oMG will use its default port range (Automatic) or a user-supplied port range (Manual).
-If the latter, then the following two fields are required. - Minimum Port Number: the lowest port number for which the oMG should do NAT translation. - Maximum Port Number: the highest port number for which the oMG should do NAT translation. - Automatic DNS: configures this interface to use the DNS servers specified by the DHCP server.
-This must be disabled if using a static IP address. - Primary DNS: specifies the IP address of the domain name server when Automatic DNS is disabled. - Secondary DNS Servers: specifies the IP address of a secondary domain name server when Automatic DNS is disabled.
-This field may be left blank if only one DNS is used.
+If the latter, then the following two fields are required. - Minimum Port Number: the lowest port number for which the oMG should do NAT translation. - Maximum Port Number: the highest port number for which the oMG should do NAT translation. - Automatic DNS: if selected, the DNS servers provided by the network service provider (via DHCP) will be used to resolve host names.
+This must be disabled if using a static IP address.